kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/first_time_contributors.md

 Being an open source contributor doesn't just mean writing code.
 You can help out by writing documentation, tests, or even giving feedback about the project (and yes - that includes giving feedback about the contribution process).
 Some of these contributions may be the most valuable to the project as a whole, because you're coming to the project with fresh eyes, so you can see the errors and assumptions that seasoned contributors have glossed over.

+## The importance of contributions

+Open Source Software lives and dies on its contributions.
+Community contributions are critical to the success of any open source project, and BeeWare is no exception.
+To the extent that we can, we will provide you with the help you need to contribute.
+We're more than happy to get you going and help you work through your contribution, regardless of whether this is your first, tenth, or hundredth time contributing.
+Please don't hesitate to reach out and let us know if you need assistance.

 Now it's time to roll up your sleeves, and [choose your first contribution](index.md#what-can-i-do).